 A Chanel client is different from a Cartier client, as a Mercedes client is different from an Audi client.
 Designers who fully adopt a luxury business model will not compete with other designers for clients.

 Luxury brands have narratives; they tell stories through each touchpoint.
 This is the ninth law of luxury.
 If you are buying a handbag at a Chanel Boutique, you will certainly hear the story of the hidden place where Coco kept letters from her lovers.

 It’s the same online.
-Most design websites are created like catalogues with pages of tables, sofas and other products waiting to be sold.
+Most design websites are created like catalogs with pages of tables, sofas, and other products waiting to be sold.
 While luxury websites are romantic and filled with stories.
 In luxury, what you produce is not what your clients buy.

-Luxury is outward looking to serve clients far beyond product, while design tends to be inward focused on product.
+Luxury is outward-looking to serve clients far beyond product, while design tends to be inward-focused on objects.
 The differences are stark – so are the results.

 The current design business model and bubble promote parity.
 I liken it to Garrison Keillor’s fictional Minnesota town where “all the children are above average.”

 I often ask designers about their decorative point of view.
 The vast majority tell me they do what the client wants.
 This is unfortunate.
 Because, if true, then the client need only hire a design student who listens well.
 A luxury firm’s point of view is integral to its value proposition; otherwise, it’s a price or personality contest.

 The eleventh law of luxury is transparent pricing that builds trust.
 There are never surprises.
 When quoting price, luxury brands ensure all costs are included, including enough for 12%-18% of the cost of sales for marketing.